lokeshchebrolu/lokeshchebrolu/README.md

 ### Hi there 👋
 ### 🔭 I’m currently working on Floor cleaning robot
 ### 🌱 I’m currently learning Linux system and kernel programming
-### 👯 I’m looking to collaborate on Linux and C projects
+### 👯 I’m looking to collaborate on Linux,C and Embedded projects
 ### 🤔 I’m looking for help with Linux kernel programming learning
 ### 💬 Ask me about C,Linux
 ### 📫 How to reach me: lokeshch007@gmail.com